All Products

 Check proxy settings

 The script checks whether a proxy is enabled.
 Check the [Network settings: 0x0 indicates that no proxy is enabled] section to verify the configuration.
-If a proxy is enabled, you must manually configure the network proxy for Lingma in Settings.
+If a proxy is enabled, manually configure the network proxy for Lingma in Settings.

 Lingma service status